jso0003auburn/Is-It-Raining/README.md

 	Currently: Current Temp

 2 - A function that continually checks if it has started raining.
-This task is started once via Cron and then run continuously every 5 minutes using Google App Engine's Task Queues.
+This task is started once via Cron and then runs continuously every 5 minutes using Google App Engine's Task Queues.
 The Queue is configured by queue.yaml